Have a big test coming up? Or maybe you need to master a new skill or piece of knowledge for work.

 In fact, studies have shown that humans lose about half of their newly learned within just a few days if they don’t regularly review the material.

-This forgetting curve (a term coined based on a study by psychologist Hermann Ebbinghaus) can be overcome by reviewing study materials regularly — starting with reviewing the info within 24 hours of first learning it.
+Research shows this forgetting curve (a term coined based on a study by psychologist Hermann Ebbinghaus) can be overcome by reviewing study materials regularly — starting with reviewing the info within 24 hours of first learning it.

-5. Turn your notes into mind maps
+5. Turn your class notes into mind maps

 When it comes to study methods, using mind maps can be incredibly effective during the learning process.